-Whilst there is no on-site dedicated site warden the high profile presence of the site's maintenance teams, the daily visits from the Friends Group, regular visits by the Neighbourhood Wardens and the CCTV camera in the car park, helps create a safer environment.
+Whilst there is no on-site dedicated site warden the high profile presence of the site's maintenance teams, the daily visits from the Friends Group and the CCTV camera in the car park, helps create a safer environment.

-Measures have been undertaken to design out and minimise anti-social behaviour.
+Various measures have been undertaken to control anti-social behaviour.
 Examples include:-

 - The installation of a permanent CCTV camera linked to the CCTV control room.
 This provides 24 hour, constantly monitored footage of the car park.
 Since its introduction car crime has fallen significantly.
-Prior to its introduction visitors were reluctant to use the car park for fear of breakins and the evidence of shattered glass from car windows was a regular and very unwelcoming message for visitors.
+Prior to its introduction visitors were reluctant to use the car park for fear of break-ins and the evidence of shattered glass from car windows was a regular and very unwelcoming message for visitors.
 In 2005 there were 27 reported incidents of car crime.
 In the following years since its introduction incidents have been very rare.
 This camera was updated and replaced in 2014.
-The 'Friends of Colliers Wood' were key players in securing its installation. - Installation of a height restriction barrier at the site entrance to deter unauthorised access. - Installation of a low knee rail around the car park to prevent unauthorised Colliers Wood vehicle access.

-- Routine cleansing of graffiti - Working in partnership with local Police to visit the site in the evening if any issues are reported.
+The 'Friends of Colliers Wood' were key players in securing its installation. - Installation of a height restriction barrier at the site entrance to deter unauthorised access. - Installation of a low knee rail around the car park to prevent unauthorised vehicle access. - Routine cleansing of graffiti - Working in partnership with local security contractor to visit the site in the evening and tackle anti-social behavior.